top of page

 Western Green Lizard | Lacerta Bilineata | Adult Male | May 2021

-In the local Italian dialect, the word "sghezzare" means "to scare", and I can kinda see how that name for the western green lizard came about; not only is this "flamboyant" little dragon much bigger than all other lizards in the region, it also displays such stunning colors - particularly during mating season - that upon an unexpected first encounter where it might suddenly scurry across your path, it could certainly give you a good scare.
+There are a few local tales and legends about them; the old-timers also think they scare away the snakes, which definitely isn't true; quite the opposite in fact, as most snakes prey on them.
+But I kinda get it: not only is this "flamboyant" little dragon much bigger than all other lizards in the region, it also displays such stunning colors - particularly during mating season - that upon an unexpected encounter where it might suddenly scurry across your path, it could certainly give you a good scare.

 My own first impression was that this had to be a lizard escaped from a zoo, since encountering such a "bird of paradise" outside a tropical jungle (and in my garden of all places!) seemed unimaginable.
 I couldn't even believe there existed reptiles of such exotic beauty anywhere on the European continent - let alone in Switzerland.